Vimaladharmasuriya I

-Vimaladharmasūriya I was a king of Kandy from 1590 to 1604.
+Wimaladharmasūriya I was a king of Kandy from 1592 to 1604.
 His reputation was built when he successfully repulsed two major Portuguese offensives on Kandy, the Battle of Danture in 1594 and the Battle of Balana in 1602, in both of which the Portuguese were humiliatingly defeated.

 Origin

 Name

-Vimaladharmasuriya I is referred to by four names by different sources.
+Wimaladharmasuriya I is referred to by four names by different sources.
 Rajavaliya mentions his early name as Konappu Bandara and says he is the son of a Kandyan chieftain, Weerasundara Bandara of Peradeniya.
 Reports of early Dutch visitors Sebald de Veert and Joris van Spilbergen mention him as Don João da Austria.
 Joao Rebeiro mentions one Don Juan Appuhamy, a commoner who was sent to conquer the kingdom of Kandy and of Konnapu Bandara.
 Historians have also noted that from 1604 to 1617 there is little information available as to what happened in the Kandyan Kingdom.
 Therefore, there is the possibility of mixing up of several personalities by later historians in reconstructing the history of that period.
-As per the deed given by this king to the chief commander of Campaign of Danture, his mother's name is Kosbokke Gedara Vimalu, after whom he took up his name Vimaladharmasuriya.
+As per the deed given by this king to the chief commander of Campaign of Danture, his mother's name is Kosbokke Gedara Vimalu, after whom he took up his name Wimaladharmasuriya.

 Early life

-Vimaladharmasuriya I, known as Konappu Banḍāra or Galagoda Wimaladharmasurya Bandara before his ascension, was the son of a distinguished aristocrat, from Hatara kōrale (‘four districts’) (roughly equivalent to today’s Kegalla District), Galagoda Weerasundara Bandara.
-Vimaladharmasuriya's father was murdered by Rajasinghe l.
-As a result Banḍāra had to flee to Portuguese Goa where he became a Catholic convert as Dom João de Áustria.
+Wimaladharmasuriya I, known as Konappu Banḍāra or Galagoda Wimaladharmasurya Bandara before his ascension, was the son of a distinguished aristocrat, from Hatara kōrale (‘four districts’) (roughly equivalent to today’s Kegalla District), Galagoda Weerasundara Bandara.
+Tikiri Galagoda Kumarihamy was a relation and descendant of the family of Galagoda.Vimaladharmasuriya's father was murdered by Rajasinghe l.
+As a result Banḍāra had to flee to Portuguese Goa where he became a Catholic convert as Don Juan de Áustria.

 Trouble in the Kingdom

-Rajasinghe l invaded Kandyan Kingdom in 1582 with the help of Veerasundara Bandara and overthrew the Kandyan ruler Karalliyadde Bandara.
+Rajasinghe l invaded Kandyan Kingdom in 1582 with the help of Weerasundara Bandara and overthrew the Kandyan ruler Karalliyadde Bandara.
 During the invasion, Karaliyadde Bandara was able to decamp from Kandy with his wife, younger daughter (Kusumasana Devi) and nephew (Yamasinghe Bandara).
 But him and his wife died on the way while his nephew and daughter was able to reach Portuguese fort at Mannar.
 Rajasinghe I made Veerasundara Bandara the ruler of the Kandyan Kingdom.
 But soon became suspicious of him.
 Rajasinghe I tricked Veerasundara Bandara to come to Seethawaka and killed him.